 Household composition

 Initial Applicants.
-A person who has not applied for assistance in this or any other municipality are considered initial applicants and must have their eligibility determined solely on the basis of need.
+Persons who have not applied for assistance in this or any other municipality are considered initial applicants and must have their eligibility determined solely on the basis of need.
 Initial applicants are not subject to eligibility conditions placed on repeat applicants (see below).
 However, such applicants are still responsible for providing the GA administrator with reasonably obtainable documentation adequate to verify that there is a need for assistance.
 In addition, initial applicants must also comply with both lump sum and relevant work rules (i.e. job quit).

 Repeat Applicants.
 All applicants for general assistance that are not initial applicants are repeat applicants.
 The eligibility of repeat applicants must be determined on the basis of need and all other conditions of eligibility established by law and this municipal ordinance.